mafgit/simple-node-args/docs/src/flag_details.md

 - `long: string`
 - It defines the long flag identifier such as `--name`.
+- It must not be a number like `'123'`
 - It is the only required field.

 ```js